-As expected, those developments have caused several national authorities to pay closer attention to the topic, with the UK's Competition and Markets Authority (CMA) being no exception - Brexit notwithstanding.
-The latest big swing came in October 2023, as the CMA opened its second investigation into suspected fixing of staff rates by broadcasters.
+Other national authorities are also paying closer attention to the topic, with the U.K. Competition and Markets Authority, or CMA, being no exception - Brexit notwithstanding.
+The latest big swing came in October, as the CMA opened its second investigation into suspected fixing of staff rates by broadcasters.